• Skip to primary navigation

 Ingredients for garlic shrimp, displayed on old sheet pan: garlic, butter, shrimp, flour, paprika, oil, salt.

-★ Oil: Use a neutral oil with a high smoke point.
-We recommend using canola oil, but light olive oil works as well.
+• Oil: Use a neutral oil with a high smoke point.
+We recommend using canola oil or avocado oil.

 How to Make this Recipe